AlexJReid/blog/content/posts/monoblok/index.md

 ## Sitting in front of a real NATS cluster

 Attaching monoblok to a real NATS cluster is on the cards.
-The idea is that monoblok would sit out at the edge as a front-end to NATSish, doing all the conditioning, deduplication and windowed aggregation work close to the publishers, then forwarding the cleaned-up streams into the main cluster for durability, replication and everything else NATS already does well.
+The idea is that monoblok would sit out at the edge as a NATS-ish front-end to real NATS, doing all the conditioning, deduplication and windowed aggregation work close to the publishers, then forwarding the cleaned-up streams into the main cluster for durability, replication and everything else NATS already does well.
 You get the patchbay primitives where they're useful without having to give up the production-grade broker behind them.
 Of course, if you're only experimenting, SUBscribing directly to monoblok subjects works fine.

 ## Why I find this interesting